PITTSBURGH PUBLIC SCHOOLS FOOD SERVICES DEPARTMENT

 The Food Service Department of Pittsburgh Public Schools (PPS) strives to keep the children of the district healthy and focused.
 Beginning in the 2012/2013 school year, the school menus were designed to meet strict guidelines from the United States Department of Agriculture.
 The guidelines are based on the latest nutrition research from leading associations and a panel of experts in health and nutrition.
 The school breakfast and lunch menus are prepared and analyzed to meet these nutrition guidelines.
 Since 2012, the Pittsburgh menus have improved drastically and now include the following:

-- All grains served are whole grains
+- All grains served are whole grain rich

 - Fruit options available at breakfast and lunch